-We think it's worth mentioning here the Topo Athletic Trailventure WP - Women's.
+For the wide-footed hikers among us, we think the Topo Athletic Trailventure WP - Women's deserves special attention.
 We love the design and found them incredibly comfortable, especially for those with a wider foot.
 These boots are lightweight, well-padded, and designed for long days, but don't feel bulky at all.
-We were excited to find a boot that not only worked well for those with wide feet, but also felt slim and sleek on the trail.
+We were excited to find a boot that not only worked well for those with wide feet but also felt slim and sleek on the trail.
 These boots have great tread, a comfortable ankle, and a stable base.
 Overall, we found it hard to find too many issues with these boots and highly recommend them to any wide-footed lady.

 Read review: Topo Athletic Trailventure WP - Women's

 Why You Should Trust Us